interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 PremiumRedeemThreshold
 ......................

-Determines the rate for the collateral rate of Vaults, at which users receive a premium in DOT, allocated from the Vault's collateral, when performing a :ref:`redeem-protocol` with this Vault.
-Must to be strictly greater than ``100000`` and ``LiquidationCollateralThreshold``.
+Determines the rate for the collateral rate of Vaults, at which users receive a premium, allocated from the Vault's collateral, when performing a :ref:`redeem-protocol` with this Vault.
+This threshold should be greater than the LiquidationCollateralThreshold.
+Typically this value should be greater than the LiquidationCollateralThreshold.

 LiquidationCollateralThreshold
 ..............................

-Determines the lower bound for the collateral rate in PolkaBTC.
-Must be strictly greater than ``100000``.
-If a Vault's collateral rate drops below this, automatic liquidation (forced Redeem) is triggered.
+Determines the lower bound for the collateral rate in issued tokens.
+If a Vault’s collateral rate drops below this, automatic liquidation is triggered.

 LiquidationVault
 .................